 More and more people are returning to the traditions they grew up with and going back to using burn barrels.
 Look in backyards, behind garages…. you will still see them.
 You can be assured, they are still being used.
 If you choose use a burn barrel, do it the right way, stay safe and keep it neat.

-This is a guest post by my friend, CJ Harrington, who is busy building his homestead up in northern Wisconsin.
+This is a guest post by my friend, CJ Harrington, who homesteads in northern Wisconsin.

 For those that are not inclined to make their own, there are a few options available for purchase.